 Frigidaire and GE are two of the best recognized gas range brands in the appliance industry.
 Both companies offer quality built, dependable products in both gas and electric ranges.
 Their gas ranges are loaded with new features and technology that will help make cooking easier and more fun.
 Whether you're looking for a slide-in gas range or a free standing gas range (compare slide in vs freestanding ranges here), Frigidaire and GE offer every size and style in gas ranges with a variety of feature packages for you to choose from.
 Be sure to look at these two brands when you go shopping for your new appliances.

 Let's take a look at two of their top selling freestanding range models for comparison.
 Both of these two models regularly go on sale for under $800.

 1. The Frigidaire Gallery GCRG3038AF - $1,049 MSRP

-Frigidaire Gallery is Frigidaire's mid-range line of appliances with a focus on a sleek, clean aesthetic, and the popular Frigidaire FGGF3036TF gas range is a great addition to your kitchen.
+Frigidaire Gallery is Frigidaire's mid-range line of appliances with a focus on a sleek, clean aesthetic, and the popular Frigidaire GCRG3038AF gas range is a great addition to your kitchen.
 It's available in smudge-proof stainless steel at $1,049 or black stainless steel at $1,149 (click the links to learn more about these color options).
-This model comes with a 5.0 cubic foot capacity oven and five burners with continuous three-piece grates for ease of use and a premium look.
+It has a 5.0 cubic foot capacity oven and five burners with continuous three-piece grates for ease of use and a premium look.

-The Fan Convection oven includes options for steam cleaning cycles and traditional self cleaning plus options for variable broiling, Quick Preheat, and Auto Keep Warm.
+The Fan Convection oven includes options for steam cleaning cycles and traditional self cleaning, Quick Bake, and Broil.
 Two standard oven racks with six rack positions make it easy to set multiple dishes up the way you like them.